goldbeg/Sell-App-Discord-Bot/README.md

 ## Setup Guide

-[!WARNING] This is a very specific use case discord bot.
+> This is a very specific use case discord bot.

 ### Prerequisites
 - Node.js (v16.9.0 or higher)